Roxicet: 7 things you should know

 - Oxycodone is habit-forming and potentially abusable.
 Roxicet should only be used short-term at the lowest effective dose when other nonopioid analgesics are not effective.
 Legitimate supplies of Roxicet may be sought out by drug seekers.

-- Abrupt discontinuation of Roxicet in a person who has become physically dependent on it may lead to a withdrawal syndrome and symptoms such as restlessness, pupil dilation, watery eyes and a runny nose, sweating, muscle aches, insomnia, irritability and gastrointestinal complaints.
+- Abrupt discontinuation of Roxicet in a person who has become physically dependent on it may lead to a withdrawal syndrome and symptoms such as restlessness, pupil dilation, watery eyes, a runny nose, sweating, muscle aches, insomnia, irritability, and gastrointestinal complaints.
 Babies born to mothers who are physically dependent on Roxicet will also be physically dependent.